granule-project/granule-project.github.io/splv23.md

 ### Getting Granule

 The latest release is [v0.9.3.0](https://github.com/granule-project/granule/releases).
-There are binaries for Mac OSX (amd) and Linux.
+There are binaries for Mac OSX (ARM) and Linux.
 [However, you may need to build yourself if your platform isn't provide](https://github.com/granule-project/granule/blob/main/README.md#installation).

 If all else fails: